All Episodes

 Hello.

-Uh my quick question for you, Rush, is would the conservative, I guess the Republican Party or the Conservative establishment have better luck at winning more seats if they were more of an act Democrat.
+My quick question for you, Rush, is would a conservative, I guess the Republican Party or the conservative establishment, have better luck at winning more seats if they were more of an activist.

 Well, give me, there are plenty of them there.